ECON5002 Agriculture and Economic Development

-- This unit examines the role of agriculture in development, mainly in developing countries but with relevance to developed countries.
-The focus is on contemporary issues that need solutions.
-Thematic areas include global food systems, agricultural markets and market failure, food security, productivity and technology adoption, health and nutrition, farming systems, rural land reforms, climate change and water crisis, agriculture and natural resource conservation, and international trade.
-A variety of topical questions are addressed, potentially including—What caused the global food crisis?
-How can we evaluate the appropriateness of government policies, such as fertiliser subsidies?
-What is the impact of water scarcity in Australia on global food security in an era of climate change?
+- This unit examines the role of agriculture in economic development, mainly in developing countries but with relevance to developed countries.
+The goal of the unit is to learn how to apply economic theory and analytical tools to address policy challenges faced by governments, and agents operating in the food and non-food sectors mainly in developing countries.
+Thematic areas covered include the economics of farm households, market failure and role of government in markets, food and nutrition security, agricultural productivity growth, technology adoption and impact evaluation, rural land reforms, climate change and water crisis, agriculture and natural resource conservation, and international trade.
+A variety of topical questions are addressed, potentially including: what caused the global food crisis?
+How can we evaluate the appropriateness of government policies, such as fertilizer subsidies?
+What is the impact of water scarcity on global food security in an era of climate change?
 Why is land reform a thorny issue in developing countries?
 Are there opportunities to increase the efficiency of resource-poor producers?
-What are the effects of trade and globalisation on poor economies?
+What are the effects of trade and globalization on poor economies?
 What strategies and policies are needed to promote agricultural development?
 The unit is issue and problem solving oriented; it requires critical thinking and active participation.
-Policy implications of the topics explored are discussed throughout the unit.
+Policy implications of the topics are explored are discussed throughout the unit.
 Students are given the opportunity to discuss issues, to design policy briefs, and to carry out research on topics covered.

-- Typically this unit is assessed in the following ways: (1) examination; (2) policy briefs; and (3) assignment.
+- Indicative assessments in this unit are as follows: (1) examination; (2) policy briefs; and (3) assignment.
 Further information is available in the unit outline.